Exclusive Webinar Alert: Get Unmatched Visibility by Unifying NDR & SASE, Experts’ Tips!

-Active Directory (AD) attack can happen fast.
-You must be faster.
-Once the attacker assumes an AD user account, your chances of finding them dwindles.
+Once the attacker assumes an AD user account, your chances of detecting them dwindles.
 They can gain widespread access – even that of an administrator.
-They can move through systems undetected and execute code as if they were the assumed user.
-By the time you realize something is wrong, it is often too late; the damage is done.
-The attacker has exfiltrated data, infected systems, or detonated ransomware.
+They can move through systems swiftly and undetected and execute code as if they were the assumed user.
+By the time you notice any anomalies, it is often too late – the attacker has wreaked havoc, exfiltrated data, or deployed ransomware.
 You’re left to clean up the mess.

 In this blog, we will show how, through network monitoring, you can catch attackers who target Active Directory environments.
 The best detection techniques catch attackers in the earliest stage possible while reducing false positives.
-For that reason, we will focus here on catching attackers during the Reconnaissance stage, which is an early part of any attack.
+For that reason, we will focus here on catching attackers during the Active Directory Reconnaissance stage, which is an early part of any attack.

 LDAP Reconnaissance

-Thus, an attacker who compromises a domain user (a user who is not a member of a high privileged group such as domain admins) will be able to perform domain reconnaissance for mapping the domain objects.
-Reconnaissance is a key part of any AD attack, as it allows the attacker to map the victim’s environment.
+Thus, a cyber attacker who compromises a domain user (a user who is not a member of a high privileged group such as domain admins) will be able to perform domain reconnaissance for mapping the domain objects.
+Reconnaissance is a key part of Active Directory threats, as it allows the attacker to map the victim’s environment.
 They can then use that intelligence for lateral movement and privilege escalation.
-We will focus on the following LDAP attributes to catch attacker in the reconnaissance stage:

 UserAccountControl